super-miner/Core-Launcher/README.md

 # Core Launcher
 ![Screenshot of Core Launcher](https://github.com/user-attachments/assets/72a78cb0-9211-415a-912d-1e2388b4d9e1)

-Core Launcher is a custom game launcher made for the game Core Keeper.
-It is made using Godot and supports Windows and Linux.
+Core Launcher is a custom game launcher made for the game <strong>Core Keeper</strong> that allows switching between multiple sets of mods known as mod profiles.
+It supports installing mods on both the Client and Server and runs on Windows and Linux.
 <p align="center">
   <a href="https://discord.com/channels/851842678340845600/1173510418690490458" target="_blank">
     Discord